-If the video system (codec) crashes, the system can automatically send logs to the Cisco Automatic Crash Report tool (ACR) for analyses.
+If the device crashes, the device can automatically send logs to the Cisco Automatic Crash Report tool (ACR) for analyses.
 The ACR tool is for Cisco internal usage only and not available to customers.

 The URL to the Cisco Automatic Crash Report tool (ACR).